Microbial-Ecology-Group/vero-research/docs/studentsandstaff.md

     <p>-- <a href="mailto:jayejones@tamu.edu">jayejones@tamu.edu</a><br>
  </div>
   <div style="grid-column: 1 / span 2; grid-row: 3;">
-    <p>Jaye Jones is an administrative coordinator for VERO through the Department of Large Animal Clinical Sciences (VLCS) in the CVMBS.
-She has a degree in business administration from New Mexico State University and more than twenty-five years of experience working within university systems and agricultural organizations serving as an executive director and administrator.
-She has adult twin daughters that are currently pursuing advanced degrees at Texas A&M and Texas Tech University and an awesome son-in-law.
-She loves dogs and has an Australian cattle dog named Sophie (best girl dog ever) and two grand-dogs, Charlie and Nellie. </p>
+    <p>Jaye Jones is an administrative coordinator for VERO through the Department of Large Animal Clinical Sciences (VLCS) in the College of Veterinary Medicine & Biomedical Sciences (CVMBS).
+She holds a degree in business administration from New Mexico State University and brings over twenty-five years of experience in university systems and agricultural organizations to her role, having served as both an executive director and an administrator.
+Jaye is married to Mark, and they have a spoiled rotten Australian cattle dog named Sophie.</p>
   </div>
 </div>
 --------